-If any number above the 0 is clearer, then your lens is doing something called back focus.
-Otherwise, if any number below the 0 is clearer, it’s front focus.
+If any number above the 0 is sharper, then your lens is doing something called back focus.
+If any number below the 0 is sharper, you have a front focus issue.

 In either case, you need to correct your lens for sharp focus.
 You do this using the auto-focus micro-adjustment parameters on your camera body.

-Adjust until you are able to obtain a picture that is sharpest at the ‘0’ on the ruler.
+Adjust until you can obtain a picture that is sharpest at the ‘0’ on the ruler.

 Fixing the Problem: Nikon DSLRs

-On Nikon cameras, you are looking for the AF fine-tune menu in the camera settings.
-You can find this by clicking on the menu button, and then selecting the wrench section.
+On Nikon cameras, you need to look for the AF fine-tune Menu in the camera settings.
+You can find this by clicking on the menu button and then selecting the wrench section.

-When you click on this setting, you are presented with some changeable settings.
+When you click on this setting, you’ll find some adjustable parameters.
 Ensure the AF fine-tune is ON.
-Here, you only want to change the ‘Saved value’.
+Here, you only want to change the ‘Saved value.’

 For Canon Cameras, start by accessing the Menu, and scroll to the Function area, then Auto Focus settings.
-Make sure the Autofocus AF Microadjustment is enabled.
+Make sure you enable the Autofocus AF Micro adjustment.